-We ran robustness checks to assess whether the results are stable to changes in variable definitions, estimation or specification.
-First, we replaced the central bank policy rate by the three-month interbank rate, second, we replaced country-level clustering with bank-level clustering as in Anginer et al (2018).
+We ran robustness checks to assess whether the main results in Tables 2 and 3 are stable to changes in variable definitions, estimation or specification.
+First, we replaced the central bank policy rate by the three-month interbank rate, second, we replaced country-level clustering with bank-level clustering as in Anginer et al. [11].
 Third, we instrumented each of the current-period policy variables prior to estimation by two lags of itself.
-Fourth, estimated by System GMM (Blundell and Bond 1998) that combines the original equation in levels and an equation in differences.
+Fourth, we estimated by System GMM [20] that combines the original equation in levels and an equation in differences.
 This estimator is designed for estimating models with a dynamic regressor and with independent variables that are not strictly exogenous.
 Both of the latter robustness checks seek to address the potential importance of endogeneity.
-Results of estimation of the baseline equations are shown in Appendix Table A5, while the results for macroprudential policies are included in Appendix Tables A6-A9.
+Results of estimation of the baseline equations are shown in Appendix Table 14, while the results for macroprudential policies are included in Appendix Tables 15, 16, 17, 18.

-Summarising the results of the baselines, most of the alterative estimates in Appendix Table A5 are close to those in Table 4.
-The lagged dependent, bank size (LNSIZE) and lagged difference of the yield curve (DYC(-1)) are always significant with the same sign.
-Liquidity risk (LRISK) is significant except for the bank clustering estimate and inflation (INFL).
-The main difference is that levels effects of the short rate (CBR) and yield curve (YC) as in the baseline are only present for the instrumented and GMM samples.
+Summarizing the results of the baselines, most of the alterative estimates in Appendix Table 14 are close to those in Table 2.
+The lagged dependent, bank size and lagged difference of the yield curve are always significant with the same sign.
+Liquidity risk is significant except for the bank clustering estimate.
+The main difference is that levels effects of the short rate and yield curve as in the baseline are only present for the instrumented and GMM samples.

-The replacement of the policy rate by the three-month interbank rate (column (1) of Tables A6 and A8) makes little difference to the results for macroprudential policy, with the same individual policies significant at both levels and differences as in Table 5.
-Meanwhile, bank clustering with country and time dummies in column (2) of Tables A6 and A8 gives a number of additional significant summary and individual policies, while retaining all the significant ones from Table 5.
+The replacement of the policy rate by the three-month interbank rate (column (1) of Tables A6 and A8) makes little difference to the results for macroprudential policy, with the same individual policies significant at both levels and differences as in Table 3.
+Meanwhile, bank clustering with country and time dummies in column (2) of Tables A6 and A8 gives a number of additional significant summary and individual policies, while retaining all the significant ones from Table 3.
 An overall pattern of predominantly negative short run and mostly zero or positive long-run effects of macroprudential policies on the margin again emerges.

-For our third robustness check (column (3) of Tables A7 and A9), we see that the instrumentation of the current-period policy variables does not greatly change the principal results in Table 5, suggesting policy endogeneity issues for the baseline regressions vis a vis the margin of individual banks are not serious.
-The pattern of signs and significance for the summary measures are the same as in Table 5.
+For our third robustness check (column (3) of Tables A7 and A9), we see that the instrumentation of the currentperiod policy variables does not greatly change the principal results in Table 3, suggesting policy endogeneity issues for the baseline regressions vis a vis the margin of individual banks are not serious.
+The pattern of signs and significance for the summary measures are the same as in Table 3.
 For individual policies, the bulk of difference terms remain negative, while for long-run effects there is a balance, and there are less long-run than short-run effects.

 The suggestion that endogeneity issues in the baseline are minor is further confirmed by the main results of final robustness check with System GMM (column (4) of Tables A7 and A9).
-We again find that the short-term effects of the summary variables for loan-targeted and demand variables are significant and negative as in Table 5.
+We again find that the short-term effects of the summary variables for loan-targeted and demand variables are significant and negative as in Table 3.
 There are additional positive long-run effects for these variables and a negative short run effect of supply-loans as for bank clustering.
 Underlying, this, short-run effects of individual policies are largely negative, except for some positive effects from capital-based measures and reserve requirements, while long-run significant effects are mostly zero or positive as in the baseline.